obolsh/android-gps-navigator/README.md

 ## Features
 - find your current position on map
-- search and show any place on map
+- search and show particular place on map
 - build route between two point on map
-- choose best route among offered
+- choose best route among offered options
 - navigate to destination with voice tips during the route
 - see traffic jams on the roads
 - see terrains of the map

 ## References
-- Maps, routes & navigation was build using https://www.mapbox.com
+- Maps, routes & navigation were build using https://www.mapbox.com
 - Place search on the map was build using https://locationiq.com
 - Images were build using http://www.freepik.com